pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 #### Managing your Account

-Now that your Pulsar User Account has been successfully created you can manage it on your [Pulsar User Account Page](https://web.pulsar-edit.dev/users).
+Now that your Pulsar user account has been successfully created, you can manage it on your [Pulsar user account page](https://web.pulsar-edit.dev/users).

 Here you can view the account information saved to Pulsar, and view your Pulsar API Token.